Royal Icing

 • This recipe makes enough icing to decorate 20 to 30 cookies.
 Of course, if you’re covering the entire surface of your cookies or they’re especially large, the icing won’t stretch quite that far.
 You can always double the recipe.

 • When filling your piping bag, place the bag in a tall glass and fold the opening of the bag over the sides of the glass.
 This keeps the bag open and keeps te outside of the bag clean.
+The icing is hard to clean out, so disposable piping bags are easier than reusable ones.

 How to Use Royal Icing